 A preliminary review of this restoration plan was completed by David Price of NHDES and Peter Britz and Kate Homet of the City of Portsmouth Planning & Sustainability Department.
-Both parties provided feedback based on this review and Normandeau has updated the restoration proposal accordingly.
+Both parties provided feedback based on this review and Normandeau updated the restoration proposal accordingly prior to submittal to the City of Portsmouth Conservation Commission for review during the February 14th, 2024 meeting.
+During the February 14th meeting, the Conservation Commission voted to recommend approval of the Wetland Conditional Use Permit to the Planning Board with the following stipulations: